 The 10 Best Outdoor Furniture Covers

-This wiki has been updated 30 times since it was first published in December of 2017.
+This wiki has been updated 34 times since it was first published in December of 2017.
 After setting up your new patio furniture, you'll probably realize that you can't just leave it exposed to the elements if you want it to stay in good condition.
 Fortunately, these high-quality outdoor covers are designed to keep rain, snow, dust, and more off your chaise longue, dining table, chairs, and other pieces, so you don't have to worry about them deteriorating.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes